Cincinnati Bearcats football: UCF

+The rivalry between the two schools is tied 5-5, since its conception in 2014.
+Both teams have competed against one another in the Big 12 Conference since 2023.

 Pittsburgh

 The River City Rivalry is the name of the rivalry between Cincinnati and Pittsburgh.
 The rivalry itself was relatively brief, played annually from 2005, during which season the rivalry trophy was introduced.
 Before the rivalry was titled, the two teams played each other in 1921, 1922, 1979, and 1981.
 The rivalry went on hiatus, like many others throughout the country, in the aftermath of the 2010–13 NCAA conference realignment, which left the programs in separate leagues.
-However, the two teams are scheduled to meet in a home-and-home series for the 2023 and 2024 seasons.
+However, the two teams then met in a home-and-home series in the 2023 and 2024 seasons.

 The Paddlewheel Trophy is the rivalry trophy that was created in 2005 when the Bearcats joined the Big East Conference to which the Pittsburgh Panthers already belonged.
 The trophy is designed and named in honor the historic link between the cities from the days in the 19th and early-20th centuries when Paddle wheel-powered boats traveled between the two cities along the Ohio River.

 The 2009 match-up between Cincinnati and Pittsburgh was described by one national columnist as the most "fascinating game I've ever seen."
 The game functioned as a Big East championship game, with Cincinnati entering first in the conference, and Pittsburgh at second.
 Additionally, the Bearcats entered the game undefeated and trying to earn a spot in the BCS National Championship Game, while the 9–2 Panthers were trying to secure their first BCS bowl since the 2004 season.
 The Panthers had an early 31–10 lead, however, the ensuing kickoff was returned for a touchdown by Mardy Gilyard to make it a 31–17 game at halftime.
 Cincinnati completed the comeback, tying the game at 38 late in the 4th quarter.
 Pittsburgh running back Dion Lewis scored a touchdown with 1:36 left in the game, but a mishandled snap by Andrew Janocko prevented the Panthers from converting the extra point.
 The Bearcats then drove down the field and scored on a 29-yard touchdown pass from Tony Pike to Armon Binns with 33 seconds left.
 Bearcats kicker Jake Rodgers converted the extra point attempt, and Cincinnati held on to win 45–44.
 Following the game, Cincinnati rose to a No. 3 ranking in the final BCS standing while Pitt dropped to No. 17.
 The game has been described as "one of the most crushing losses in the history of Pitt football."
-Though the rivalry has gone into hiatus upon Pittsburgh's move to the Atlantic Coast Conference it will be renewed in a Home and Home series starting in 2023.
+Though the rivalry has gone into hiatus upon Pittsburgh's move to the Atlantic Coast Conference it was then renewed in a Home and Home series in 2023 and 2024, respectively.
 In the aftermath of the 2021–22 NCAA conference realignment the series will once again be a battle of power conference foes as the first game of the series will take place in Cincinnati's first year in the Big 12 Conference.